Alexandra Arrivillaga is a Successful Businesswoman and Entrepreneur

 Alexandra Arrivillaga is a true entrepreneur who embraces her Latino heritage to create successful companies, such as her latest endeavor, LatinTouch, in Chestnut Hill (MA).
 Alexandra always has her finger on the pulse of local business communities.
 For example, she noticed that Latinos were not being positively represented in all businesses.
 To solve the issue, she created LatinTouch, a business consulting firm.
 Alexandra is no stranger to starting companies from the ground up.
 In 2015, Alexandra Arrivillaga opened Owl Management Consulting, which focused on strategy and diversity consulting.
 In 2016, she opened a second consultant company named Proplex 5, LLC.
 Within that same year, Alexandra created a software company – Social Biz, LLC.

-What makes Alexandra stand out even more is her background.
-Born in Barranquilla, Colombia and raised in Boston (MA), Alexandra is a first-generation immigrant along with her grandparents as well as an American citizen.
+What makes Alexandra stand out, even more, is her love for her Afro-Columbian background, but as she grew up in Boston (MA) she believes she is also a true “Bostonian”.
+Born in Barranquilla, Colombia, and raised in Boston (MA), Alexandra is a first-generation immigrant along with her grandparents as well as an American citizen.
 Alexandra worked hard in school, achieving both personal and educational goals to become the successful businesswoman she is today.
 She never let the discrimination she has endured to stop her from fulfilling her dreams.

 When Alexandra Arrivillaga was still in middle school or just starting out in high school in Boston, one of her relatives suggested that she pursue her education and travel opportunities as much as possible before life becomes too hectic to do either.
 Alexandra took this to heart and it shaped much of her adult life.
 In 2005, Alexandra graduated from Lesley University, (at that time it was all-women) a small school nestled in Cambridge (MA).
 At Lesley, Alexandra was president of her class during all four years and received her Bachelor’s of Science in Management and consistently made the Dean’s List all four years.